ayesha-m96/DSATermProject2025/README.md

 - The trendline slopes downward, suggesting that states with higher seatbelt compliance generally have lower fatality rates relative to the number of vehicles
 - While the correlation is modest and there is variability among states, the general pattern reinforces the role of seatbelt usage as a contributing factor in reducing traffic deaths

-This visualization supports the idea that seatbelt may be a influencing factor when it comes to Fatal car accident death rates, even if it is not the only one.
+This visualisation supports the idea that seatbelts may be an influencing factor when it comes to Fatal car accident death rates, even if it is not the only one.

-After this viusalisation, lets move on to testing a hypothesis on similar data in the dataset, specifically the "Car accident deaths per 100k (2022)"
+After this visualisation, let's move on to testing a hypothesis on similar data in the dataset, specifically the "Car accident deaths per 100k (2022)"

 ## Hypothesis Test: Seatbelt Usage vs. Car Accident Death Rate (2022)